Diffuse and Lambertian Shading

 class Object { Object(const Matrix44f &o2w, const Vec3f &c = 0.18) : objectToWorld(o2w), worldToObject(o2w.inverse()), albedo(c) ...
 Vec3f albedo; ... };

 Why is the default color 0.18?
-The reason we set the albedo default value to 0.18 is that object's from the real world reflect on average around 18% of the light they receive.
+The reason we set the albedo default value to 0.18 is that objects from the real world reflect, on average, around 18% of the light they receive.
 This is an average value.
-In other words, if you look at how much light different fruits, asphalt, snow, tree leaves, grass, etc. reflect and take the average of all these values you end up with a value close to 18%.
-More information on this topic can be found in the lesson "Things to Know about the CG Lighting Pipeline".
+In other words, if you look at how much light different fruits, asphalt, snow, tree leaves, grass, etc., reflect and take the average of all these values, you end up with a value close to 18%.
+More information on this topic can be found in the lesson A Creative Dive into BRDF, Linearity, and Exposure.

 When a ray hits an object from the scene, we will first compute the surface normal at the intersection point.
 We then compute the pixel color associated with the camera ray using the equation we provided above:

-This is just a straight application of the equation.
-The albedo is divided by \(\pi\) which insures that the surface doesn't reflect more light than it receives, then the result is multiplied by the light intensity which is multiplied by the light color (this gives the total amount of light energy incident at the intersection point), attenuated by the cosine of the angle between the surface normal at the intersection point and the light direction.
+This is just a straightforward application of the equation.
+The albedo is divided by \(\pi\), which ensures that the surface doesn't reflect more light than it receives.
+Then the result is multiplied by the light intensity, which is further multiplied by the light color (this gives the total amount of light energy incident at the intersection point), attenuated by the cosine of the angle between the surface normal at the intersection point and the light direction.

 function (line 20).